tanchaozhong/Quick-functions/README.md

 **Element.grp.R**:          To find out how many levels of a group.

+**Left.R**:                 To take the number of letters from the left of the string.

 **Mean.SE.R**:              To calculate the mean and se of a matrix.

 **Mean.SE.grp.R**:          Based on the function *Mean.SE()* and *Element.grp()*, To calculate the mean and se of a matrix based on a grp factor.